Polygamy in Africa: Ivory Coast

 Following the development of Ivory Coast’s first national census in 1975 CE, 23% of men were found to be participating in a polygynous marriage in 1988 CE, and the average polygynist man was found to have 2.3 wives, with higher rates of polygyny found in rural areas than in Abidjan.
 From 1955 CE to 1988 CE, rates of polygyny in Ivory Coast remained fairly consistent, occurring with four out of 10 married women, though there was some decline found in rural areas from the early 1960s CE to mid-1970s CE.

 Mali

 Between the 12th century CE and the 15th century CE, polygamy was a cultural practice of the Mali Empire.
 In the Mande narrative of Sundiata Keita’s Epic, Keita partook in a polygamous marriage with two women, whom he had children with, and whose children were in political competition with one another.

 Mauritania

 In Tichitt culture, households may have been used by extended families or polygamous families at locations such as Akreijit.

+Nigeria

+While it is not recognised in the entire country polygynous marriages exist in every states in Nigeria, with the lowest rates seen in Abia State 3%, and the highest in Jigawa State 45%.
+Nigeria has a slightly more prevalent Muslim population, but there is also a large Christian population that overall opposes polygyny (see: Religion in Nigeria).
+Despite this, Christians in the South of Nigeria still practice polygynous unions.